walinejs/waline/docs/en/syntax.md

 - To prevent users from using style tag to revise website pages or modify their own comment styles to implant spam ads, the `<style>` tag and the `style` attribute are not allowed.

-- To prevent users from abusing media autoplay and draggable feature, `autoplay` and `draggable` attributes are not allowed.
+- To prevent users from abusing media autoplay feature, `autoplay` attribute is not allowed.

 :::